OfficeDev/office-js-docs-pr/docs/word/create-better-add-ins-for-word-with-office-open-xml.md

 - Many parts are automatically ignored by the Set methods when inserting content into a document using Office Open XML coercion, so you might as well remove them.
 These include the theme1.xml file (the document's formatting theme), the document properties parts (core, add-in, and thumbnail), and setting files (including settings, webSettings, and fontTable).

 - In the Figure 1 example, text formatting is directly applied (that is, each font and paragraph formatting setting applied individually).
 But, if you use a style (such as if you want your text to automatically take on the formatting of the Heading 1 style in the destination document) as shown earlier in Figure 2, then you would need part of the styles.xml part as well as a relationship definition for it.
-For more information, see the topic section [Adding objects that use additional Office Open XML parts](#add-objects-that-use-additional-office-open-xml-parts).
+For more information, see the topic section [Add objects that use additional Office Open XML parts](#add-objects-that-use-additional-office-open-xml-parts).

 ## Insert document content at the selection